sreejit03/Temperature-Converter-/README.md

 # Temperature-Converter
-This is a simple website made using CSS, HTML, JAVASCRIPT that interchanges temperature between Celsius, Fahrenheit and kelvin.
+This is a simple website made using CSS, HTML, JAVASCRIPT that converts temperature between
+Celsius, Fahrenheit and Kelvin.